warmana/cloudant-docs-fork/source/includes/api/_cloudant_query.md

 },
 "fields": [
   "title",
-  "character"
+  "cast"
 ]
 ```

 In this example,
-the full text index is inspected to find any document that includes the word "Bond" in the fields `title` or `character`.
+the full text index is inspected to find any document that includes the word "Bond".
+In the response, the fields `title` or `cast` are returned for every matching object.

 <div></div>
 You can create more complex selector expressions by combining operators.